-Lectures- 20 hours Example classes- 8 hours Revision classes: 2 hours MATLAB Labs: 12 hours Directed private study- 60 hours
+Lectures- 20 hours

+Example classes- 8 hours Revision classes: 2 hours MATLAB Labs: 12 hours

+Directed private study- 60 hours

 Module Aims: The module introduces mathematical description of signals in the time domain. and frequency domains.
 Basic properties of deterministic signals and systems are defined.
-The concept of frequency and frequency domain description of signals is introduced using Laplace transform of and the Fourier series representation periodic continuous time signals.
+The concept of frequency and frequency domain description of signals is introduced using Laplace transform of continuous time signals.
 The modelling and simulation of systems using transfer functions and block diagrams is introduced.

-- Signals in time domain: analogue and digital signals, periodic and aperiodic signals, even and odd symmetry signals. - Waveforms: sines, cosines, exponentials, steps, rectangular and squares, impulses and ramps. - Time domain operations on waveforms: time scaling, time reversal and time shifting. - Calculation of waveform properties: energy, power, mean value, R.M.S. value and crest factor. - Introduction to systems: basic properties. - Using the Laplace transform for the representation of signals and systems in the complex frequency domain. - The application of the Laplace transforms in electrical circuit analysis. - Modelling systems with block diagrams and transfer functions and the concept of feedback. - Periodic signals representation in the frequency domain: the trigonometric and exponential Fourier series.
+- Signals in time domain: analogue and digital signals, periodic and aperiodic signals, even and odd symmetry signals. - Waveforms: sines, cosines, exponentials, steps, rectangular and squares, impulses and ramps. - Time domain operations on waveforms: time scaling, time reversal and time shifting. - Calculation of waveform properties: energy, power, mean value, R.M.S. value and crest factor. - Introduction to systems: basic properties. - Using the Laplace transform for the representation of signals and systems in the complex frequency domain. - Describe qualitatively the performance of a linear time-invariant system from knowledge of its poles. - The application of the Laplace transforms in electrical circuit analysis. - Modelling systems with block diagrams and transfer functions and the concept of feedback.